 After a DUI arrest, you can expect several processes to happen as you try to get your driving privileges back and keep inevitable costs as low as possible.
 Here is what to expect following your first DUI arrest.

-After an officer arrests you, you will be taken to a police station to be booked, fingerprinted and have a mugshot taken.
+After an officers arrests you, you will be taken to a police station to be booked, fingerprinted and have a mugshot taken.
 You will most likely be held for a period of time before you are able to leave.

 You will receive a summons that will inform you when you are scheduled to appear in court.
 During your court appearance you will be able make a plea and fight the case if you believe there was a problem with your arrest.